 Hanover is a somewhat ethnically-diverse town.
 The people who call Hanover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hanover residents report their race to be White, followed by Asian.
 Important ancestries of people in Hanover include Irish, German, Italian, and Scottish.

 The most common language spoken in Hanover is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and German/Yiddish.